Healthy Granola Bars for Kids from the Grocery Store

 If you’ve ever made homemade granola bars, you know a considerable amount of fat—oil or butter—goes into these gooey treats to help bind the ingredients together.

-Fat is a high-calorie nutrient (9 calories per gram versus 4 calories per gram for protein and carbohydrate).
+Fat is a high-calorie nutrient (9 calories per gram versus 4 calories per gram for protein and carbohydrate), so higher fat granola bars will be higher in calories.

-Granola bars made with nuts will also be higher in fat, even though they are healthy fats (good for the heart).
+Granola bars made with nuts or almond butter will also be higher in fat, even though these ingredients contain healthy fats (good for the heart).

 Health Tip: Choose low-fat granola bars with 5 grams of fat or less per serving.